LuisValrod/Docker/README.md

 - `docker exec -it data-engineering-postgres psql -U postgres -d postgres-db`
 - docker exec -it etl_pipeline_first-destination_postgres-1 psql -U postgres
 - `\c destination_db` to connect to database
+- `\dt` once in the terminal, to see tables in database